 A week later his disciples were again in the house, and Thomas was with them.
 Although the doors were shut, Jesus came and stood among them and said, "Peace be with you."
 Then he said to Thomas, "Put your finger here and see my hands.
 Reach out your hand and put it in my side.
 Do not doubt but believe."
 Thomas answered him, "My Lord and my God!"
 Jesus said to him, "Have you believed because you have seen me?
 Blessed are those who have not seen and yet have come to believe."
 Now Jesus did many other signs in the presence of his disciples, which are not written in this book.
 But these are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name.

-The apostles locked themselves in an attic for fear of Jewish reprisals.
-Even after Mary Magdalene came running from the empty tomb announcing that she had seen the Lord, the stayed locked in.
-They were afraid that what had been done to Jesus could be done to them.
-The turning point came when Jesus himself appeared right among them and helped them over their fear.
-He breathed the Holy Spirit into them, filling them new energy and hope, giving them a share in his mission.
-"As the Father sent me, so am I sending you."
-In the power of the Spirit they got their courage back and left their self-imposed prison, to bear witness to the life and message of Jesus.
-This is the picture of the disciples that Luke gives us in today's reading from Acts.
-He describes a community of believers, the church, witnessing to the resurrection both in word and by the quality of their living.
+They had locked themselves for fear of Jewish reprisals.
+They were afraid that what was done to Jesus could be done to them.
+The turning point came when Jesus appeared among them and breathed the Holy Spirit into them, filling them with new purpose.
+“As the Father sent me, so am I sending you.”
+In the power of the Spirit they left their self-imposed prison, to go out and spread the message of Jesus.
+In today’s reading from Acts St Luke shows them witnessing to the resurrection both in word and by the quality of their living.

-Perhaps we are sometimes like those disciples, locked within ourselves, inactive, unwilling to take any initiative.
-The "slings and arrows of outrageous fortune" may have dampened our faith.
-Like the disciples after the death of Christ, we may have abandoned our faith journey, unable to see the way forward.
-The experience of past failures make us hesitate to try again.
-Even another Christian full of enthusiasm and hope, like a Mary Magdalene, can be kept at bay.
-"Let them get on with it," we say, while we hold back and stay safe.
-Today's gospel suggests a way out of such confinement.
-The Lord himself will find another way to draw us into freedom.
+Are we sometimes like those disciples, indecisive, inactive, unwilling to promote the faith.
+The “slings and arrows of outrageous fortune” have dented our confidence.
+Are we tempted to abandon our faith journey, unable to see a way forward?
+Our past failures make us hesitant to try again.
+Today’s gospel offers a solution.
+The Lord himself has power to revive our courage and our faith.
 No locked doors, nor even locked hearts, can keep him out.

-At first, the apostles doubted that Mary Magdalene had met Jesus.
-Later on, Thomas refused to believe that the others had seen him either.
-He needed tangible proofs, definite and demonstrable.
-Unless he saw with his own eyes, he would not believe.
+At first, Thomas refused to believe that the others had seen him.
+He demanded definite and demonstrable, tangible proof.
 Jesus gave him the proof he needed.
-"Put your finger here," he said, "and feel my wounds."
-He forgives our fears and doubts, and finds us right where we are.
-We need to say in our turn, "My Lord and my God."
+“Put your finger here,” he said, “and feel my wounds.”
+He forgives our fears and doubts too, and offers us a fresh start.
+We need to say in our turn, “My Lord and my God.

 As we join in our Sunday Mass we are here to meet the risen Christ in person.
 Sharing in the Eucharist is a statement of loyalty, both of personal and shared faith.
 In praying together we also help each other to stay faithful; it strengthens our Christian community.
 It was because the members of the early Church in Jerusalem met so regularly in public that the number of people who came to believe in the Lord increased steadily.